 - Materials for which permission has been obtained or for which a license permits the use.

-It is generally not permissible to scan entire books or textbooks and place them in the course management system.
-Neither instructors nor students should copy entire books or textbooks to the course management system.
+It is generally not permissible to scan entire books or textbooks and place them in the learning management system.
+Neither instructors nor students should copy entire books or textbooks to the learning management system.

 Students should never use illegal websites to access works.
 Often websites claim to permit uses of works they host but they do not have rights to offer the works to Internet users.
 Many websites host material to accrue advertising revenue from unlawful uses of copyrighted works.
 They function like black markets.
 You need to exercise good judgment in distinguishing between works that have been posted to the internet legally and illegally.
 Please don’t use illegal sites.

 Finally, students should not further reproduce or redistribute course materials to any persons or websites outside the course.
 There are websites that encourage students to upload course material in return for free access to the sites, or for direct payment to students and the promise of higher grades from the access they will have to such aggregated material.
 You, as the student, are not the copyright holder of the syllabus, the instructor’s copyrighted course material (lessons, assignments, exams, etc.), or other scholarly and educational content used for the course.
 It is unlawful to upload most types of course materials to third-party websites that manipulate students to collect and aggregate course material for the private profit of the website owners.
 Don’t be fooled.
 Please do not engage in this type of activity.
 Please respect your instructors.